-- Select the Projects tab and select the Project - Select the Monitoring Location - Select the Activity for the date to verify - Confirm RIDs are associated with the correct analytical suite and activity type.
-Correct if necessary and re-verify. - E. Confirm that lake field data forms are consistent with the database.
-Use the following procedure in SQUID: - Select the Projects tab. - Find the project and select View/Add Monitoring Locations. - Find your station and click on Sampling Events to find the sampling event that matches the field form. - Select the LAKE-CHEMICAL activity that matches the field form. - Select LAKE_DATA results and compare to the field form.
-Correct if necessary and reverify. - F. Confirm that lake field data forms are consistent with the database.
-Use the following procedure in SQUID: - Select the Adhoc Report tab. - Select your Project from the list. - Select Lake Depth Profile Custom Report from the lake reports tab. - Filter to the Station and Date on the field form. - Convert depth values to numbers rather than text and filter smallest to largest. - Compare all sonde readings to the field form.
-Correct if necessary and re-verify.
+- Confirm RIDs are associated with the correct analytical suite and activity type.
+Correct entries as necessary and re-verify. - E. Confirm lake field data forms are consistent with the database.
+Use the following procedure in SQUID: - Select the Projects tab. - Find the Project and select View/Add Monitoring Locations. - Find the Monitoring Location and click on Sampling Events to find the sampling event. - Select the Activities for the LAKE-CHEMICAL sampling event. - Select LAKE\DATA Results and compare to the field form.
+Correct entries as necessary and re-verify. - F. Confirm lake profile data forms are consistent with the database.
+Use the following procedure in SQUID: - Select the Adhoc Report tab. - Select the Project. - Select Lake Depth Profile Custom Report from the Lake Reports tab. - Filter to the Station and Date on the field form. - Convert depth values to numbers rather than text and filter smallest to largest. - Compare all sonde readings to the field form.
+Correct entries as necessary and re-verify. - G. Put the sonde data (instantaneous measurements) files from the Vu Situ app in the appropriate shared survey electronic folder.
+Confirm that sonde data on the field sheets and in SQUID matches the sonde data files.
+Use one of the following procedures in SQUID: